ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 * The joining node is not a Publisher, i.e., it is not going to send data to the application group.
 In this case, the joining node is not required to provide its own authentication credential to the KDC.
 In case the joining node still provides an authentication credential in the 'client_cred' parameter of the Join Request (see {{join-request}}), the KDC silently ignores that parameter, as well as the related parameter 'client_cred_verify'.

-* The joining node wishes to join as a Publisher, and the KDC has not previously acquired an authentication credential of the joining node.
+* The joining node wishes to join as a Publisher and the KDC has not previously acquired an authentication credential of the joining node.
 Then, the joining node MUST provide a compatible authentication credential in the 'client_cred' parameter of the Join Request (see {{join-request}}).

-* The joining node wishes to join as a Publisher, and the KDC already acquired the authentication credential of the joining node either during a past group joining process, or when establishing a secure communication association using asymmetric proof-of-possession keys.
+* The joining node wishes to join as a Publisher and the KDC already acquired the authentication credential of the joining node, either during a past group joining process or when establishing a secure communication association using asymmetric proof-of-possession keys.

   If the joining node's proof-of-possession key is compatible with the signature algorithm used in the security group and with possible associated parameters, then the corresponding authentication credential can be used in the group.
 In this case, the joining node MAY choose not to provide again its authentication credential to the KDC in order to limit the size of the Join Request.